FOR PATIENTS

 Natural electrical impulses coordinate contractions of the different parts of the heart to keep blood flowing the way it should.
 An ECG records these impulses to show how fast the heart is beating, the rhythm of the heart beats (steady or irregular), and the timing of the electrical impulses as they move through the different parts of the heart.
 Changes in an ECG can be a sign of many heart-related conditions.

-Zywie’s solution allows patients to track symptoms in a virtual diary, ensuring providers are alerted to episodes rapidly for faster response.
+Zywie's solution allows patients to track symptoms in an electronic diary using the provided device, ensuring accurate and convenient recording of cardiac episodes, any irregular rhythm patterns, and unusual sensations during your daily activities.
 Watch the video below for a step-by-step guide on how to use this powerful feature.

 At Zywie, we understand that every patient and provider is unique, and we prioritize personalized care above all else.